Books and Vintage Merchandise Store

 Volume 4 of Authorized Images contains substantial treatments via text and illustration of Homer, Hans Christian Andersen, and Charlotte Bronte in addition to a dozen others.

-This is probably the oldest postcard ever published with a portrait of Andersen.
+This is the oldest postcard ever published with a portrait of the revered Danish author Hans Christian Andersen.
 It may date to as early as 1897.
-This postcard is one of a series, first published in Germany, honouring the “Great Men” of the 19th c.
+This postcard is one of a series, first published in Germany, honouring “Great Men” of the 19th c.

 Homer portrayed by Pier Francesco Mola (1612-1666) on an early Soviet-era Russian postcard.